papatohu/docs/srs/srs.md

 ### 3.1 Functionality
 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
 Until December we plan to implement:
-- 3.1.1 Posting a session
+- 3.1.1 working foundation (eg. site to add tiles to)
 - 3.1.2 Getting an overview
-- 3.1.3 Creating an account
+- 3.1.3 Adding one functional tile
-- 3.1.4 Logging in
-- 3.1.5 Logging out

 Until June, we want to implement:
+- 3.1.4 Adding more functional tiles
+- 3.1.5 Creating an Account
-- 3.1.6 Joining a session
+- 3.1.6 Logging in
-- 3.1.7 Keeping track of your sessions
+- 3.1.7 Logging out
-- 3.1.8 Leaving a session
+- 3.1.8 Saving customizations
-- 3.1.9 Finding a session
-- 3.1.10 Getting in touch

 #### 3.1.1 Posting a session
 This feature is the essential one of our project.
 The user gets the possibility to post a session.
 Therefore, they have to select a game and also set the time when they want to play.For offline games, they have to set a location, too.
 For online games the location can be a server for example or simply be tagged as 'online'.